gaiaus/2024-us-presidential-general-election/README.md

 Despite its aforementioned failures, the Bloomberg campaign provided a model for better financial reporting for media buy disbursements through:
 - Separating media buys from media/content production costs
-- Providing channel-specific expenditure data
+- Providing channel-specific information with respect to media buy disbursements in FEC filings

 ## IV.
 Celebrity Endorsements: The Paid Support Problem
 The combination of record-breaking campaign spending and vague expense categorization creates particular challenges in tracking celebrity endorsement costs.
 The Harris campaign's approach to reporting celebrity-related expenses appears designed to minimize transparency.